SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 1. Delegate requests to the remote OData service.
     1. Create a new file *srv/poetryslam/poetrySlamServiceERPImplementation.js* in your project.

     2. Copy the following code snippet into the newly created file.
-As reference you can have a look on the file [poetrySlamServiceERPImplementation.js](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServiceERPImplementation.js) in the reference application.
+As a reference you can have a look at the file [poetrySlamServiceERPImplementation.js](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServiceERPImplementation.js) in the reference application.
         ```javascript
         'strict';